 Hyderabad vet rape-murder case: Bodies of accused taken to Shadnagar govt hospital

-Hyderabad, Dec 06: Four persons arrested in connection with rape-and-murder of a woman veterinarian in less than 24 hours after the crime were killed in a pre-dawn encounter with police Friday morning, police said.
+Hyderabad, Dec 06: Four persons arrested in connection with rape-and-murder of a woman veterinarian in less than 24 hours after the crime were killed in a pre-dawn encounter with police on Friday morning, police said.
 The overnight development in the case on Friday took place before the speedy trial could begin.

 "The four accused were killed in an encounter with police," Cyberabad Police Commissioner V C Sajjanar said.
 Two policemen were also injured in the incident, a senior police official said.